MicrosoftDocs/learn/learn-pr/wwl-azure/configure-blob-storage/includes/6-determine-blob-object-replication.md

 - **Consider data distribution**.
 Optimize your configuration for data distribution.
 You can process or analyze data in a single location and then replicate only the results to other regions.

 - **Consider costs benefits**.
-Manage your configuration and optimize your storage policies to achieve cost benefits.
+Manage your configuration and optimize your storage policies.
 After your data is replicated, you can reduce costs by moving the data to the Archive tier by using lifecycle management policies.